beccar97/Dev-Ops-Project/README.md

 ## Continuous Integration and Deployment

 Continuous integration and deployment is provided using Travis CI, specified in `.travis.yml`.
-Tests are automatically run on any pull release branches, and the master branch is built and deployed to both docker hub and heroku.
-The heroku web app is released so it is always up to date with the current master.
+Tests are automatically run on any pull release branches, and the main branch is built and deployed to both docker hub and heroku.
+The heroku web app is released so it is always up to date with the current main branch.
 The live web app can be reached at [beccar-todo-app.herokuapp.com](https://beccar-todo-app.herokuapp.com/).

 The Travis CI relies on several secure environment variables, which are defined by the `secure: <encoded environment variables>` line in the yml file.
 The encrypted key defining the variables is generated using the Travis CLI, as explained in [their documentation](https://docs.travis-ci.com/user/encryption-keys#usage).
 You can install the CLI using `gem install travis` and then to generate the encrypted key run the following (filling in the correct values for the environment variables).